Quasi-periodicity in relative quasi-periodic tori: Introduction

-In this article we make a step in the direction of understanding under which conditions the unreduced dynamics in a relative quasi-periodic torus is quasi-periodic, and which is then the resulting geometry of the foliation by invariant tori of the relative quasi-periodic torus.
-To this end, we focus on the simplest case of a free action of a compact and connected group and develop a reconstruction technique from reduced quasi-periodic dynamics that generalizes the known procedure used to reconstruct reduced periodic orbits, described in \cite{field2, krupa, hermans, field3,CDS}.
+The aim of this article is to introduce a new, though equivalent to reducibility, point of view on the subject of reconstruction of quasi-periodic dynamics.
+We focus on the simplest case of a free action of a compact and connected group and develop a reconstruction technique from reduced quasi-periodic dynamics that generalizes the known procedure used to reconstruct reduced periodic orbits, that is described in \cite{field2, krupa, hermans, field3,CDS}.

 If the reduced flow is quasi-periodic with nonresonant frequencies, then no reduced orbit ever returns to the same point and the unreduced (or, as we shall say, the `reconstructed') orbits never return to the same group orbit.
-This makes it impossible to define the basic object used in the reconstruction theory for periodic orbits---the group element associated to the first return map and variously called `phase' or `monodromy' or `shift'.
+This makes it impossible to define the basic object used in the reconstruction theory for periodic orbits---the group element associated to the first return map and variously called either `phase' or `monodromy' or `shift'.

+We overcome this difficulty by applying the reconstruction techniques for periodic orbits not to the flow, but to a homology basis of the reduced torus.
+In order to do this, we need the assumption that, if the reduced torus is $k$-dimensional, a set of $k-1$ of its generators lifts to a set of group-invariant vector fields that commute among each other and with the dynamics.